-In 2021, mortality was assumed to be in line with the S3PA base tables with allowance for future improvement in line with the 2020 version of the CMI (core) projection model with a long-term rate of improvement of 1% per annum and an initial core addition of 0.5%.
-The same approach has been taken in 2022 except for the adoption of the 2021 (core) version of the CMI (Continuous Mortality Investigation) projection model which excludes mortality experience for 2020 and 2021 that are considered unlikely to be representative of longer-term mortality trends because of the Covid pandemic.
-The effect of moving from the 2020 version to the 2021 version of the CMI model is immaterial.
+Last year, mortality was assumed to be in line with the S3PA base tables with allowance for future improvement in line with the 2021 version of the CMI (core) projection model with a long-term rate of improvement of 1% per annum and an initial core addition of 0.5%.
+The same approach has been taken in 2023 except for the adoption of the 2022 (core) version of the CMI (Continuous Mortality Investigation) projection model which excludes mortality experience for 2020 and 2021 that are considered unlikely to be representative of longer-term mortality trends because of the Covid pandemic.
+The effect of moving from the 2021 version to the 2022 version of the CMI model is to reduce the liabilities by around 2%.
 The Actuary has stated the mortality-based table reflects the likely mortality experience of the CABI scheme members.